tigranmzykyan/Linux/README.md

 ## Part 7.
 Installing and using text editors

-`-` I think we're ready to move on to one of the scariest parts.
+"I think we're ready to move on to one of the scariest parts."

 You’re pointing toward the Netherlands on the map of the world hanging on the wall.

-`-` Here, Bram Moolenaar has unraveled the mysteries of harmony and inner concentration. \
+"Here, Bram Moolenaar has unraveled the mysteries of harmony and inner concentration. \
 This is where the first version of VIM was released on 2 November 1991. \
-Do you want to learn how to work in VIM?
+Do you want to learn how to work in VIM?"

-`-` Yes...
+"Yes..."

-`-` Then I am your master.
+"Then I am your master."

-`-` Okay...
+"OK..."

-`-` Just don't cry.
+"Just don't cry."

-`-` I won’t.
+"I won’t..."

 **== Task ==**